gabeshaughnessy/augmentedart/wp-content/plugins/edge-suite/readme.txt

  Try to enable jQuery no conflict mode in the settings page, this might resolve conflicts between Edge Animates version of jQuery and other plugins.

-= Background animation =

-If you want to use your composition as a background animation, try the following CSS on your stage id, e.g. #Stage_mycomp

-    #Stage_mycomp{
-        position: absolute !important; /* That is not pretty, but no way around it. */
-        top: 0px; /* Aligns the animation with the top of the header (can be removed or changed) */
-        z-index: 5; /* Sets animation as overlay, set to negative value for background placement */

-        /* Only use the following if you want to center the animation */
-        left: 50%;
-        margin-left: -346px; /* Half the width of the stage */ }

 = Animations don't show up =